boyi01/Quino/README.md

 ./mvnw package -Dnative -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./target/quinoa-bowl-1.0.0-SNAPSHOT-runner`
+You can then execute your native executable with: `./target/openshift-quino-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

 ## Related Guides

+- RESTEasy Reactive ([guide](https://quarkus.io/guides/resteasy-reactive)): A Jakarta REST implementation utilizing build time processing and Vert.x.
+This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
+- OpenShift ([guide](https://quarkus.io/guides/deploying-to-openshift)): Generate OpenShift resources from annotations
 - Quinoa ([guide](https://quarkiverse.github.io/quarkiverse-docs/quarkus-quinoa/dev/index.html)): Quinoa is a Quarkus extension which eases the development, the build and serving single page apps or web components (built with NodeJS: React, Angular, Vue, Lit, Svelte, Astro, SolidJS, Emberjs, Aurelia, Polymer …) alongside other Quarkus services (REST, GraphQL, Security, Events, ...).

 Live code the backend and frontend together with close to no configuration.
 When enabled in development mode, Quinoa will start the UI live coding server provided by the target framework and forward relevant requests to it.
 In production mode, Quinoa will run the build and process the generated files to serve them at runtime.